Venafi/kubernetes-demos/README.md

 trust-manager-5778457f48-mzkj6                  1/1     Running   0          3m38s
 venafi-enhanced-issuer-7c9b979cbf-mbwfp         1/1     Running   0          3m6s
 ```
-The `jetstack-secure` namespace how has an addtional pod called `agent-656b6b97c-24zfj` that is responsible for pushing the certificates to Jetstack Secure dashboard.
+The `jetstack-secure` namespace how has an addtional pod called `agent-656b6b97c-24zfj` that is responsible for sending public certificate data to TLSPK dashboard.

 # 01. Request a certificate

 To create and approve a certificate manually follow the instructions [here](docs/01.create-certificate.md#creating-a-certificate)
-Login to Jetstack Secure dashboard to view the certificate data
+Login to TLSPK dashboard to view the certificate data

 # 02. Creating a Venafi Connection

-The VenafiConnection custom resources are used to configure the connection and authentication between the Venafi Control Plane and your Kubernetes cluster.
+The VenafiConnection custom resources are used to define the connection and authentication between the Venafi Control Plane and your Kubernetes cluster.

+There are several ways to configure the authentication for the Venafi Control Plane.
+In case of TLS Protect for Datacenter or also referred to as TPP, the supported options are access-token, Username / password credentials or JWT token tied to a service account in Kubernetes.
+For TLS Protect Cloud (which is the as-as-service offering from Venafi), API Key is used.
-The simplest way of authentication to the Venafi control plane is using the Venafi TPP access-token, Venafi-TPP username and password or Venafi-as-a-Service API Key stored as a Kubernetes secrert.
-The Venafi connection supports secretless authentication using JWT or storing credentails in an external secrets engine like Vault.
-In this sample we will use the username and password authentication.
+For production workloads, the supported secretless authentication using JWT or storing credentails in an external secrets store is recommeded.
+In this demo repo, you will find us use username and password authentication.

-To create a venafi connection follow the instructions [here](docs/02.create-venafi-connection.md#creating-a-venafi-connection)
+To create a Venafi Connection follow the instructions [here](docs/02.create-venafi-connection.md#creating-a-venafi-connection).
+This will create two connections.
+One for Venafi TLS Protect Datacenter and another for TLS Protect Cloud

 # 03. Creating policies for auto approval

-The Venafi Jetstack Enterprise Policy Approver is an enterprise addon to define and manage `CertificateRequestPolicy` resources that provides the ability to
+The Venafi TLSPK Enterprise Policy Approver is an addon to define and manage `CertificateRequestPolicy` resources that provides the ability to
-- define policies locally in-cluster that enforces how `CertificateRequests` are processed
+- define policies locally in-cluster to enforce how `CertificateRequests` are processed
 - leverage Venafi plugin to locally enforce policies defined in Venafi without replicating them
 - leverage `rego` plugin to leverage policies defined using Open Policy Agent

 To automatically approve certificate requests with `CertificateRequestPolicy` follow the instructions [here](docs/03.auto-approve-certs.md#create-policies-for-auto-approval)

-Refresh the Jetstack Secure dashboard to look at new data pushed by the agent.
+Refresh the TLSPK dashboard to look at new data pushed by the agent.
 Review the data.

-# 04. Pushing certificates for visibility to Venafi Trust Protection Platform
+# 04. Pushing certificates for visibility to Venafi TLS Protect - Datacenter

-The Venafi Jetstack Enterprise certificate sync module is an enterprise addon to synchronize TLS secrets that are in cluster into a policy folder defined in Venafi for management.
+The Venafi TLSPK Enterprise certificate sync module is an addon to synchronize TLS secrets that are in cluster into a policy folder defined in Venafi for management.
 This allows Venafi Administrators to understand the various Certificate Authorities used for the certificates and define appropriate policies to manage compliance.
+Starting TLS Protect - Datacenter (or TPP as it is called) version 22.4, there is a comprehensive native discovery capability that security administrators should leverage.

-To setup the ability to push all TLS secrets to Venafi Trust Protection Platform follow the instructions [here](docs/04.cert-sync-to-venafi.md#push-certificate-data-to-venafi-trust-protection-platform)
+To push all TLS secrets to Venafi TLS Protect - Datacenter follow the instructions [here](docs/04.cert-sync-to-venafi.md#push-certificate-data-to-venafi-trust-protection-platform)

-Refresh the Jetstack Secure dashboard to look at new data pushed by the agent.
+Refresh the TLSPK dashboard to look at new data pushed by the agent.
 Review the data.
-Additionally, access the Venafi Trust Protection Platform.
+Additionally, access the Venafi TLS Protect - Datacenter.
 Certificates pushed by the cert sync module will show up the folder designated for discovery.

-# 05. Create identities for pods with Jetstack cert-manager CSI driver
+# 05. Create identities for pods with Enterprise cert-manager CSI driver

-Jetstack cert-manager CSI driver is an addon to cert-manager to provide TLS indentities to pods running in-cluster.
-The identities are directly injected into the pod's tmp filesystem thereby avoiding the need to create and manage TLS secrets in Kubernetes.
+Enterprise cert-manager CSI driver (based on the open source cert-manager CSI driver) is an addon to cert-manager to provide TLS indentities to pods running in-cluster.
+The identities are directly injected into the pod's ephemeral filesystem and avoids the need to create and manage TLS secrets in Kubernetes.

-Follow the instructions [here](docs/05.pod-identities-csi-driver.md#securing-pods-with-identities-using-the-venafi-jetstack-cert-manager-csi-driver) to setup Jetstack cert-manager CSI driver and validate that certs are injected into the pods.
+Follow the instructions [here](docs/05.pod-identities-csi-driver.md#securing-pods-with-identities-using-the-venafi-jetstack-cert-manager-csi-driver) to setup Enterprise cert-manager CSI driver and validate that certs are injected into the pods.

-# 06. Create identities for pods with Jetstack cert-manager SPIFFE driver
+# 06. Create identities for pods with Enterprise cert-manager SPIFFE driver

-Jetstack cert-manager CSI SPIFFE driver is an addon to cert-manager to provide TLS indentities to pods running in-cluster using SPIFFE.
-The identities are directly injected into the pod's tmp filesystem thereby avoiding the need to create and manage TLS secrets in Kubernetes.
+Enterprise cert-manager CSI SPIFFE driver is an addon to cert-manager to provide TLS indentities to pods running in-cluster with SPIFFE.
+The identities are directly injected into the pod's ephemeral filesystem and avoids the need to create and manage TLS secrets in Kubernetes.

-Follow the instructions [here](docs/06.pod-identities-csi-driver-spiffe.md#securing-pods-with-identities-using-the-venafi-jetstack-cert-manager-csi-driver-spiffe) to setup Jetstack cert-manager CSI SPIFFE driver and validate that SPIFFE SVIDS are injected into the pods
+Follow the instructions [here](docs/06.pod-identities-csi-driver-spiffe.md#securing-pods-with-identities-using-the-venafi-jetstack-cert-manager-csi-driver-spiffe) to setup Enterprise cert-manager CSI SPIFFE driver and validate that SPIFFE SVIDS are injected into the pods

 # 07. Issue certificates with an issuer running outside the cluster

-The Venafi Jetstack Enterprise issuer for cert-manager provides a mechanism for organizations to run an issuer either in-cluster or isolated from the cluster.
+The Venafi TLSPK Enterprise issuer for cert-manager provides a mechanism for organizations to run an issuer either in-cluster or isolated from the cluster.
 The isolated issuer bootstraps itself with an intermediate CA issued by Venafi and keeps it in memory.
 This is critical for organizaitons that are looking for ways to avoid having to store certificate information including the privateKey as TLS secrets.

 Follow the instructions [here](docs/07.isolated-issuer.md#configuring-and-running-venafi-jetstack-secure-isolated-issuer)

-# 08. Venafi Jetstack Secure cert-manager istio-csr agent to sign Istio mesh workloads
+# 08. Venafi TLSPK Enterprise cert-manager istio-csr agent to sign Istio mesh workloads

-Jetstack cert-manager istio-csr is a cert-manager addon that provides that ability to sign mesh workloads with a cert-manager issuer.
+Enterprise cert-manager istio-csr is a cert-manager addon that provides that ability to sign mesh workloads with a cert-manager issuer.
 Various issuers can be configured and setup as `istio-ca` for Istio.
 More information about istio-csr can be found [here](https://platform.jetstack.io/documentation/installation/istio-csr)

 Choose one of the following options to install and configure for your service mesh.

 ## 08a.
-Signing mesh workloads with Venafi Trust Protection Platform
+Signing mesh workloads with a CA managed in Venafi TLS Protect - Datacenter
-In this scenario, we will walk through the process of configuring Venafi Trust Protection Platform to manage the intermediate that will sign mesh workloads.
+In this scenario, we will walk through the process of configuring Venafi TLS Protect - Datacenter to manage the intermediate that will sign mesh workloads.
 The policy approver that's running in cluster will enforce policies defined in-cluster.
 Follow instructions [here](docs/08a.vtpp-istio-service-mesh.md#setting-up-venafi-trust-protection-platform-for-signing-istio-service-mesh-workloads)

 ## Signing mesh workloads with Venafi TLS Protect Cloud